Fairness Testing of Large Language Models in Role-Playing: Results

 We then analyze the overlap among LLMs in terms of questions that successfully trigger social biases.
-Specifically, we calculate the proportion of these questions that elicit biased responses in one, two, three, four, five, and all six LLMs, as shown in Figure~\ref{RQ1_dis}.
+Specifically, we calculate the proportion of these questions that elicit biased responses in one, two, three, up to all ten LLMs, as shown in Figure~\ref{RQ1_dis}.
 Our analysis reveals a moderate overlap, with certain bias-triggering test inputs impacting multiple LLMs, suggesting that certain social biases are broadly embedded across different models.
-Notably, 52.3\% of the questions trigger biases in more than three LLMs, and 22.0\% of the questions even trigger biases in all six LLMs.
-Additionally, we observe unique bias patterns among the models: 19.8\% of questions trigger biases in only one LLM, while 14.7\% trigger biases in two LLMs, indicating that different LLMs exhibit distinct sensitivity to specific biases.
+Notably, 60.7\% of the questions trigger biases in more than three LLMs, and 14.0\% of the questions even trigger biases in all 10 LLMs.
+Additionally, we observe unique bias patterns among the models: 17.7\% of questions trigger biases in only one LLM, while 12.4\% trigger biases in two LLMs, indicating that different LLMs exhibit distinct sensitivity to specific biases.
 Examining the three types of questions separately, these patterns persist, though the exact proportions vary across question types.

 \textbf{Comparative analysis across roles.} We first analyze the distribution of biased responses across the 11 demographic attributes associated with the generated roles.
-For each attribute, we calculate the number of biased responses associated with its roles across the six LLMs, then compute the average number of biased responses per attribute.
-Figure \ref{RQ1_attribute} displays these results. \ours effectively triggers biases across all 11 attributes, with the average number of biased responses per attribute ranging from 932 to 1,400.
+For each attribute, we calculate the number of biased responses associated with its roles across the 10 LLMs, then compute the average number of biased responses per attribute.
+Figure \ref{RQ1_attribute} displays these results. \ours effectively triggers biases across all 11 attributes, with the average number of biased responses per attribute ranging from 1,350 to 2,105.

-Notably, the attributes of race and culture exhibit the highest bias levels, with average biased response counts of 1,400 and 1,372, respectively, while the remaining nine attributes show a relatively even distribution, with averages between 932 and 1,104.
-This suggests that LLMs, when adopting roles linked to race and culture, are more prone to biased responses.
+Notably, the attributes of culture and race exhibit the highest bias levels, with average biased response counts of 2,105 and 2,094, respectively, while the remaining nine attributes show a relatively even distribution, with averages between 1,350 and 2,105.
+This suggests that LLMs, when adopting roles linked to culture and race, are more prone to biased responses.
 This raises a critical concern, as LLMs used in multicultural contexts risk amplifying existing stereotypes associated with these demographics, potentially reinforcing societal biases.